luizbizzio/siteguard/README.md

 <br>

 ### **IMPORTANT ⚠**
-Ensure this script is embedded directly before the "head" tag at the very beginning of your HTML, not in a separate file.
+Ensure this script is embedded directly at the very beginning of the `<html>` tag, before the `<head>` tag.
 This prevents users from easily blocking the script and ensures no traces remain if content is auto-cleared.

 <br>